All articles

 Where, What & When: An Insider Guide to Hong Kong

-From hidden pirate haven to skyscraper-stacked metropolis, Hong Kong is a city that’s defined by boundless reinvention.
-Here, ancient teahouses rub shoulders with ultramodern coffee shops, open-air markets crowd beneath lofty designer malls and hiking forays lead into jungle-clad mountains.
+Discover Hong Kong, where ancient teahouses rub shoulders with ultramodern coffee shops, open-air markets crowd beneath lofty designer malls and hiking forays lead into jungle-clad mountains.

-Hong Kong dazzles with a legendary dining scene, dinner-to-dawn nightlife and spectacular vistas around every corner.
-A city unafraid to embrace its own sheer verticality, Hong Kong seduces with rooftop bars, island spanning ropeways and once-in-a-lifetime vantage points atop iconic summits.
+A city unafraid to embrace its own sheer verticality, Hong Kong seduces with rooftop bars, island-spanning ropeways and once-in-a-lifetime vantage points atop iconic summits.
 The city’s underground is just as vital: discover countless subterranean bars, crisscross tunnels and a Mass Transit Railway to rival any in the world.

 Leave the city behind for tropical islands hiding saltpans, hippie communities and happy amusement parks, shop your way across historic Hollywood Road or catch a ding-ding tram to glamorous Happy Valley.
-Whatever you’re into, wherever you end up, Hong Kong’s here with creativity to spare.
+Whatever you’re into, here is an insider guide to Hong Kong.

 Hong Kong Cuisine 1983, Happy Valley